The Consumer Health Institute (CHI)

 What to expect from a Decision Lab

-These short sessions help you move from uncertainty to a clear, prioritized decision.
+This process helps you move from uncertainty to a clear, prioritized decision.
 Decision Labs can be applied across health domains (e.g., lifestyle changes, health products, supplements, testing, or treatment decisions).
 Refer to our FAQ for examples of decisions we can support (the list is not all-inclusive).

 Health Strategy Sessions